top of page

 Mountains to Sea Conservation Trust

-I started volunteering with EMR in 2021 to see more marine life, but quickly fell in love with helping others connect with the moana through snorkeling.
-I grew up in Cornwall, UK, always in the sea, and have a strong bond with the ocean.
-Since moving to Aotearoa, I’ve joined various conservation projects that fuel my passion to protect our environment and keep learning.
-Penguins are my all-time favourite marine animals, but spotting a whale shark is at the top of my bucket list!
+Becky started volunteering with EMR in 2021 to see more marine life, but quickly fell in love with helping others connect with the moana through snorkelling.
+She grew up in Cornwall, and is always in the sea, having a strong bond with the ocean.
+Since moving to Aotearoa, she's joined various conservation projects that fuel her passion to protect our environment and keep learning.
+Penguins are her all-time favourite marine animals, but spotting a whale shark is at the top of her bucket list!

 Based in Auckland